May 26

 Many of us learned French at school, and people come to me and talk about their “schoolgirl or schoolboy French.”
 It’s interesting, isn’t it?
 I can’t imagine referring to my schoolgirl maths, for example.
 It seems that some of us suspend our language skills in time back to our school days.
 Many of us spent at least 5 years studying the language as an academic subject.
 Maybe it was 7 years or even 10.
 And the bizarre thing is that often, despite all this investment, which may have even been supplemented with additional evening classes or self-study in adulthood, we still can’t have a conversation in French!

-Small Conversations, Big Impact: Ruth’s Story
+Small French Conversations, Big Impact: Ruth’s Story

 And what if we were to lose all the progress we have made so far?
 Because it turns out what we really want to be able to do with our French might be quite small.
 Meet Ruth; she owns a chalet in the Alps and wants to be able to have simple conversations with people she might be sharing a ski lift with.
 Simple, snatched utterances commenting on the weather, the quality of the snow, whether it is busy for the time of year.
 You know, small exchanges, that it turns out can rank up the dopamine levels and make her day.
 Ruth calls these “life-affirming moments,” and I know what she means.